templetontsai/tweetWord2Vec/README.md

 The application is built with several presumptions.
 Please make sure you have the following packages installed before you run the package.

-  - MongoDB: If you are running the feature in this application to transform text in tweet data in MongoDB collection to text file.
-You need to have the corresponding databse and collection with the right configuration.
-In the application, it uses the following configuration for MongoDB.
+  - MongoDB: If you are running the feature from MongoDB collection to text file.
+You need to have the property file in where you are running the application.
+The contect of the property file is shown as follow:

+    Ex: sharon.property
     - hostname: localhost
     - port: 27017
     - databaseName: sharonDB
     - databaseUser: sharon
-    - databasePassword: xxxx ---> mask for security reason
+    - databasePassword: xxxx

   - Python: The visualization of data is implemented in a different program.
 The implementation is in plot.py.
 It uses the plotting library, matlibplot.
 Therefore, please ensure the following python packages are installed as well.
     - numpy